 p.e. split by

 Sparsity Indigenous

 Smoothed Unsmoothed Smoothed Unsmoothed

 Average System

-Passing Distance
+Passing Distance The second secon

 In each case, population - or more exactly, population equivalent (p.e.) - is divided into sparse and not sparse or indigenous and non-indigenous.
 Table 1 below shows the key categories of models developed.